ActuallyZach/ComputerScience/projects.md

 Just a project I've been working on.
 It's written in C++ and C. It was written for being compiled on macOS.
 It is just a mock OS made to try and learn exploiting and other things.

 ## [Brute Force Tester](https://BruteForce.zxtreme03.repl.run)
-This is a project I worked on to test how long a brute force attack would take on a password.
+This is a tool I made that will allow you to test your passwords against different kinds of brute forcing methods.

 <-- [Back](./)